oknowton/zsh-dwim/README.md

 ## No more Perl helper

 The Perl helper has been ported to zsh+sed.
-So far it is a tiny bit uglier but I think it will make it easier to add a few more features.
-We can now easily have transformations that are aware of a previous command's exit status or move the cursor to a specific point after the transformation.
+All the transformations have been moved out of big 'spaghetti if' into a hash.
+This will make it easy to add your own custom transformations without needing to modify the original source.

 ## Installation